Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/FunctionsAndMethods.md

 }
 ```

-As `T` is unbound, this function may be called with values of any type.
+As `T` is unbounded, this function may be called with values of any type.

 # Local functions